 Employed individuals with disabilities can earn up to $75,000 per year and still qualify for full Medicaid benefits.
 Go here for information and application referral about Medicaid for Employees with Disabilities, also known as MED-Connect.

 The Department of Social Services offers individuals several ways to apply for Medicaid.
 The online application may be the most convenient method; however, applications can be mailed in or submitted at a DSS office.
 For some health coverage, users can apply over the phone.

-Applicants can apply for HUSKY C online or mail in to or completed at any DSS office.
+Applicants can apply for HUSKY C online, mail in their application or complete an application at any DSS office.
 Use this list to find a field office near you.
 Office hours are Monday through Friday between 8:00 a.m. and 4:30 p.m.
 Download the W-1E Application form here.

-Home and Community Based Services Medicaid Waivers help people who are financially and functionally eligible, receive long-term services and supports in their homes.
+Home and Community Based Services Medicaid Waivers help people who are financially and functionally eligible receive long-term Services & Supports in their homes.

 Money Follows the Person Program (MFP) is for Medicaid recipients in care facilities such as nursing homes, hospitals and other qualified institutions.
 The program can help people successfully transition back into the community.